ZephyrCloudIO/zephyr-documentation/docs/how-to/dependency-management.md

 - The build target platform
 - The developer's local environment

-This enables powerful workflows where feature branches automatically use matching versions of dependencies, eliminating the need for manual version updates during development.
+Feature branches automatically use matching versions of dependencies, eliminating the need for manual version updates during development.

 ### Example: Multi-Remote Setup